Documentation

 SetDefaultResponse(response *http.Response) error

-// RoundTrip method to implement http.RoundTripper interface
+// RoundTrip method to implement http.RoundTripper interface.

 RoundTrip(req *http.Request) (*http.Response, error)